 · Preparing the student for interviews.

 · Guiding students on the preparation of transfer applications, including the review of the online Common Application for Transfer, and other materials required in the admissions process (résumé, high priority emails or letters, etc.).

 · Advising on essays, including content critiques and editorial input.

 · Strategizing on admissions timing, such as mid-year (January) versus Fall entrance.

 · Guiding the student on the selection of the most appropriate college from among those to which they have been admitted.

-· Supporting students if they are trying to gain admission from one or more college waiting lists.
+· Supporting students if they are trying to gain admission from one or more transfer waiting lists.

-The total Ongoing College Transfer Counseling retainer fee is $10,000, payable at the outset of the process or in installments.
-Please let me know if you would like to discuss payment options.
+The total Ongoing College Transfer Counseling comprehensive fee is $10,000, payable at the outset of the process or in installments as agreed upon.
+Please let me know if you would like to discuss payment options and plans.